 We currently have over 20 programs running through five enterprises in collaboration with more than 20 partners.

 NCIE enterprises include EORA Conference, EORA Campus, EORA Fitness, EORA Aquatics and Koori Job Ready (comprised of the Les Tobler Centre and Yaama Dhiyaan).

-NCIE led programs include the NCIE’s Employment and Training Program, Koori Job Ready's Construction and Hospitality program, EORA Fitness Indigenous Membership Support Program, EORA Aquatics Learn to Swim Program, the NCIE's Indigenous Lifelong Literacy Pipeline, the NCIE's Afterschool Program, the NCIE's School Holiday Program, the NCIE's Lifestyle Innovations For Everyone (LIFE) Program, the NCIE's Indigenous Digital Excellence (IDX) Initiative and the NCIE's online Community of Excellence.
+NCIE led programs include the NCIE’s Employment and Training Program, Koori Job Ready's Construction and Hospitality program, EORA Fitness Indigenous Membership Support Program, EORA Aquatics Learn to Swim Program, the NCIE's Indigenous Lifelong Literacy Pipeline, the NCIE's Afterschool Program, the NCIE's School Holiday Program, the NCIE's Lifestyle Innovations For Everyone (LIFE) Program, the NCIE's online Community of Excellence and Indigenous Digital Excellence (IDX) Initiative (a partnership between the NCIE and Telstra Foundation).